Constraints on the minimally extended varying speed of light model using the Pantheon+ dataset: for CDM

-We fix the value of $h$ and conduct a maximum likelihood analysis.
-In these models, both the value of $\Omega_{\m0} ( = 0.299 \pm 0.111) $ and that of $b ( = -0.025 \pm 0.193)$ do not change even if we vary $h$ from $0.6376$ to $0.74$.
-As $h$ increases, so does $M_0$.
-The best fit value of $b$ is the same as $-0.025$ for these models.
-Thus, the speed of light decreases as a function of cosmic time in these models.
-However, within 1-$\sigma$ error, the values of $b$ are both positive and negative.
-Thus, one may conclude that there is no variation in the speed of light for these models.
+We keep the value of h fixed and perform a maximum likelihood analysis.
+In these scenarios, both $\Omega_{\m0} (= 0.299 \pm 0.111)$ and $b ( = -0.025 \pm 0.193)$ remain stable despite variations in h ranging from $0.6376$ to $0.74$.
+As h increases, $M_0$ also experiences a corresponding increase.
+The best-fit value of $b$ remains consistent at $ -0.025$ across these models, indicating a consistent decreasing trend in the speed of light over cosmic time.
+We also understand from Equation \eqref{muthmeVSL} that the variation in $M_0$ is insensitive to changes in h.
+However, within the 1-$\sigma$ error margin, the values of $b$ exhibit both positive and negative trends.
+Consequently, it is plausible to conclude that there is no significant variation in the speed of light within these models.